04Sanjanareddy/CodeAlpha_Stock_Portfolio_Tracker/README.md

 # CodeAlpha_Stock_Portfolio_Tracker
-Stock Portfolio Tracker is a Python-based command-line application that allows users to manage and analyze their stock investments in real time.
+Stock Portfolio Tracker is a simple Python command-line app that helps users manage their stock investments.
+It lets you add, remove, and view stocks while automatically fetching live prices from Yahoo Finance using the yfinance library.
+The program calculates total investment, current portfolio value, and profit/loss in real time—making it an easy, practical tool to track your stock performance.